universal-meaning-map/docs/readme.md

 Another tension between communication vs reasoning is that the system forces self-consistency over shared consensus.
 This is not how most people work, the needs for belonging, acceptance, validation... are extremely powerful forces and shape most social interactions.

 Example:
 > Take [my own idea of abstraction](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22],[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cnnjsotia%22]]]&) .
-Redefining what "abstraction" means can viewed as a grandiose statement.
+Redefining what "abstraction" means can be viewed as a grandiose statement.
 [The wikipedia page on "abstraction"](https://en.wikipedia.org/wiki/Abstraction) is quite extensive and mentions 11 different disciplines where is used, and here I go defining it in my own terms.
 Sharing my meaning makes me quite vulnerable.
 Nevertheless each of give a particular meaning to the idea of  "abstraction", and we use it everywhere but never being explicit about it.
 What it is like to communicate exposing your own meaning?

 Learning to identify `meaning unit`s and wrap them in `self-describing` `notes` requires some training.
 It is quite analogous to [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring#techniques), where if you don't take care of your repo, it can rapidly become a useless mess.
 Tooling can make a world of difference, but it can't replace the skill.